Daniella-ducky/Flipper-Zero/README.md

-This is where I post my flipper zero code.
+This is where I post my flipper zero Bad USB code.
-Have fun with it and don't cause trouble😂
+Have fun with it and don't cause trouble.😂